-With a background in languages, studying Russian language and literature and French at undergraduate degree level, I have always liked to bend my tongue around different words.
+With a background in languages, studying Russian language and literature and French at undergraduate degree level, I have always liked to bend my tongue around different words, with attention to the nuances of accent especially important.

-I went on to work with the written word as a journalist for a large part of my career, which involved long periods of silent concentration.
-But in recent years I have increasingly sought to use my voice “out loud”.
+I went on to work with the written word as a journalist for a large part of my career, with writing and editing often involving long periods of silent concentration.
+But in recent years I have increasingly sought to use my voice out loud.

 I have sung as an alto in choirs for many years, most recently with the London College of Music choir, with whom I have performed classical and modern pieces in venues including Reading Town Hall, Eton College chapel, King’s Place in central London, as well as local churches.

 I have undertaken training in Voiceovers, Radio Drama, Character Voices and Acting at CityLit in London, and with industry networks including The Voiceover Network.
 I have also trained in Motion Capture acting with the Mocap Vaults.
-I am a member of Voiceover Kickstart, the Mandy network and the Audiobook Creators Alliance.
-I set up my home recording studio in 2018 and have not looked back.
+I am a member of Spotlight, Bodalgo, Voiceover Kickstart, the Mandy network and the Audiobook Creators Alliance.
+I set up my home recording studio in 2018.

-I currently volunteer as a reader at Ealing Talking Newspapers, where we record local news items on a weekly basis for blind and partially-sighted residents.
-I am also a volunteer narrator for the Royal National Institute of Blind People, reading and recording magazine articles every week from publications including National Geographic, BBC Wildlife and History Today.
+I currently volunteer as a reader at Ealing Talking Newspapers, where we record local news items on a weekly basis for blind and partially-sighted residents of Ealing.
+I have also been a volunteer narrator for the Royal National Institute of Blind People, reading and recording magazine articles every week from publications including National Geographic, BBC Wildlife and History Today.
 I have also had great fun working with improvisation group Playing on the Edge.

 I consider it a huge privilege to use my voice for my work.
 It is immense fun and very rewarding.